Roofer

 Getting work experience in a relevant role can help you build the skills and experience you’ll need to become a roofer.
 Search for opportunities on Volunteer Scotland.

-You may have to pass an aptitude test before entry.
+You may have to pass an aptitude test before entry to a construction-based apprenticeship.

 Find the right course for you